wurmlab/SBC361-programming-in-R/practical2.md

 #### Q16.
 (Bonus question).
 Write a function to obtain the reverse-complement of a DNA sequence.

-You can use this sequence: `"ATTACGACGCGATTCCCGGTTAATCGAATTCCCA"`.
+You can use this sequence (copy and paste it into R): `"ATTACGACGCGATTCCCGGTTAATCGAATTCCCA"`.
 As an example, the reverse-complement of ATGC is GCAT.

 The tricky part here is reversing a single string of characters.
 Search around for `strsplit`.
 You will need to: